New treatment and rehabilitation centre in Cameroon

 What are the challenges now?

-Raising the funds for the new centre has taken three years and there were many obstacles along the way.
+Raising funds for the new centre took more than three years and there were many obstacles along the way.
 During this time Alfred’s wife and two sisters have died.
 He also lost a brother in June 2017.
-Despite this, Alfred has continued his vital work whilst supervising and organising the construction of the new building.
+Despite this, Alfred has continued his vital work whilst supervising and organising construction of the new building.

 In 2015 GLORES had to cut back on its activities due to the death of the founder of the Dutch trust providing most of its funding.
-This support was helping to cover the costs of treatment and paid staff to assist with running the rehabilitation programme.
-Since then the Future in Our Hands Education and Development Fund (FIOH Fund) has been the main source of funds.
+This support was helping cover the costs of treatment and staff to assist with running the rehabilitation programme.
+Since then the Future in Our Hands Education and Development Fund (FIOH Fund) has been the main source of support.

 One of the FIOH network partners, Wirsey Emmanuel from Cameroon Gender & Environment Watch, visited Alfred in May on our behalf to report on how the work was going:

 “GLORES is now free from rent – which is a big relief.
 To control electricity shortages or blackout there is a need for a generator to supply energy for the workshops and solar panel system for lighting, especially when there is no work in the workshop.

 More water harvesting containers are required to secure water in the rainy season, while waiting for the Government to supply water.
 The Bafoussam municipal stadium is close by and water going to the stadium has to pass by the centre.
 We are hopeful that the water supply will arrive at the centre before long.